h3x86/laj/index.md

 ## Lorraine A Jones, LLC

 Need on-demand or long term accounting services in Richmond or it's surrounding areas?
-I provide my clients a range tax, accounting & book-keeping services for individuals and corporations alike.
+I provide my clients a range of tax, accounting & book-keeping services for individuals and corporations alike.

 [Contact me to get started.](mailto:lorraine@lorraineajones.com)